-The Facilities Technician (Technician) position is a working position and requires a working and practiced knowledge of general labor skills.
-This position works under the direction of the Facilities Supervisor (Supervisor).
-In the Supervisor’s absence, this position reports to the Director of Facilities.
+The Facilities Technician position is a working position and requires a working and practiced knowledge of general labor skills.
+This position works under the direction of the Facilities Supervisor.
+In the Supervisor’s absence, this position reports to the Director of Facilities and Construction.
 As part of a team, the Technician will strive to maintain the Zoo at a high standard of safety and appearance for team members, guests, vendors and the general public.
 Additional guidance is received through established policies and procedures, plus verbal and written communications.

 The employee in this position must be able to perform all the essential job duties listed below; however, this list is not intended to be all inclusive of the specific tasks that an employee in this position may be expected to perform.

 - Be a Zoo Ambassador at all times.

 - Works as part of a team or independently under the instruction of the Facilities Supervisor and/or Manager.